HOA laws — Illinois

 Is mediation required for HOA disputes in Illinois?

-What law governs HOAs in Illinois?
+What statute or law governs HOAs in Illinois?

 HOA Laws in Other States